 Published June 15, 2010 | Updated July 17, 2015

 Summertime is full of activities for kids.
 Whether your children are on summer break or are still in preschool, there are a lot of ways for them to make the most of the hot weather.
 Here are five fun ideas to keep your kids busy and happy this summer.

-Gardening: Not only is gardening a fun and rewarding activity, but it's also a great way to teach your kids about nature.
+Not only is gardening a fun and rewarding activity, but it's also a great way to teach your kids about nature.
 Give your children a little space in your yard for their own garden or buy some flower pots they can use.
 Let your children decide what types of plants or flowers they would like to grow.
-Choose from vibrant flowers or their favorite fruits or vegetables; plants like tomatoes and carrots are easy to care for.
-Then help them plant the seeds and teach them how to care for the plants themselves.
-Once the fruits or vegetables have ripened, have a special family dinner where you enjoy the fruits of your labor.
+Choose from vibrant flowers or their favorite fruits or vegetables; plants like tomatoes and carrots are easy to grow.
+Then help the kids plant the seeds and teach them how to care for the plants themselves.
+Once the fruits or vegetables have ripened, have a special family dinner where your little gardeners can enjoy the fruits of their labor.

-Arts and crafts: Keep little hands busy in the summertime with arts and crafts.
-This is the perfect indoor activity when the weather keeps them inside.
+Keep little hands busy in the summertime with arts and crafts.
+This is the perfect indoor activity when the weather keeps children inside.
 Pick a few craft kits for kids, and then let your children pick which project they would like to work on.
 Working on crafts is a great way for the younger kids to develop fine motor skills, and all children benefit from the creativity the art projects inspire.

-Museum: If your kids are school age, you may worry about them forgetting all of their lessons over the summer.
-Keep their imaginations engaged by taking them to a museum for the day.
-Museums are a great way to teach them about local history or to show them interesting pieces of art.
+Keep their imaginations engaged by taking your kids to a museum for the day.
+Natural history museums and aquariums are especially interesting to younger children.
+Taking children to a museum is a great way to teach them about local history or to show them interesting pieces of art.
 Check with the museums in your area.
-Most offer low-cost or free admission, and many even have summer programs for children.
+Most offer low-cost or free admission on certain days, and many even have summer programs for children.